 Research & Instructional Technology Consultants

 Humanities staff, instructors and graduate students may contact us at email@example.com for support of their CCLE course websites or other instructional related technology.
-You may also visit us in the Teaching Resource Center (Public Affairs 1020) between 9am and 4pm most days.
+You may also visit us in the Teaching Resource Center (Public Affairs 1020) between 10am and 3pm.

 - Benjamin Niedzielski, Classics and Indo-European Linguistics (firstname.lastname@example.org)